 This sounds great as going by the idea of colour psychology, blue provides a sense of confidence and support which will help your help desk resume stand out in the eye of the recruiters, thus, increasing your chances of getting shortlisted.

 Not really going with the idea?
 Don't worry. you can look for other resume templates and choose one from the plethora of templates available on guide on Resume Templates.

-It is preferable to create your resume in the reverse-chronological order for the resume format due to its global acceptance and more professional outlook.
+It is preferable to create your help desk resume in the reverse-chronological order for the resume format due to its global acceptance and more professional outlook.

 Always use an open sans font to match up the industry standards.

 I know right?
 Being a professional takes a lot.
 Well, you got to do what you got to do.